 There’s a lot more going on in The Close than is at first apparent and, despite Maeve and Josh’s intention to not get involved in any crime other than the one they are investigating, fate and their natural instincts work against them.

 The Close is a fast paced police procedural with an intriguing and complex plot, and interesting characters that I read in little more than 24 hours.
 Once I got into the last third, I simply couldn’t put The Close down.
 The further the story progressed, the tenser it got.
 I can’t wait for the next in this series.

 T: @JaneCaseyAuthor @HarperCollinsUK

 #murdermystery #policeprocedural #suspense #thriller

 THE AUTHOR: Jane Casey, a former editor, is married to a criminal barrister who ensures her writing is realistic and as accurate as possible.
 Born in Dublin, Jane now lives in southwest London with her husband and two children.

-DISCLOSURE: Thank you to St Martin’s Press via Netgalley for providing a digital ARC of Shatter the Night by Emily Littlejohn for review.
+DISCLOSURE: Thank you to Harper Collins UK, Harper Fiction, via Netgalley for providing a digital ARC of The Close by Jane Casey for review.
 All opinions expressed in this review are entirely my own personal opinions.